 Leadership in business is just another form of leadership, it has its principles, skills and attributes, but it is by no means the only form of leadership that should be lauded.
 Leadership outside business takes many shapes and forms, thus when we talk leadership in a business context we have to recognize leadership the whole, to be able to identify, develop and nurture managerial leadership.
 Leadership attributes will have to differ by business activity, geographic location and company culture, making it virtually impossible to have a one-size-fits-all profile, or an out of the bag leadership development program.

 Business leadership programs have been, through the years, infiltrated by forms of leadership practices that came from, among others, the army (few valuable exceptions) and sport coaching professionals, seeking to add that zest of leadership thought missing in companies’ hallways for some time.
-This hasn’t worked out well for mounting numbers of companies, and we are now steering away from unfit business leadership models that beg more questions than provide solutions.
+This hasn’t worked out well for mounting numbers of companies or for women seeking leadership roles, and we are now steering away from unfit business leadership models that beg more questions than provide solutions.

 The great synthesizer who alters the outlook of a generation, who suddenly produces a kaleidoscopic change in our vision of the world, is opt to be the most envied, feared, and hated man among his contemporaries.
 Almost by instinct they feel in him the seed of a new order; they sense, even as they anathematize him, the passing away of the sane, substantial world they have long inhabited.
 Such a man is a kind of lens or gathering point through which thought gathers, is reorganized, and radiates outward again in new forms – Loren Eiseley

-Leadership doesn’t wane with time, management development programs do when they don’t pace change.
+Leadership doesn’t wane or differ much with time – though they adapt to social norms, management development programs do wane when they don’t pace change.
 The failure of a management development program is due in large part to mismanagement.
 Planning well and applying knowledge and wisdom would guide well-designed programs to desired results.